+If you’re looking for the best places to stay in Reykjavik for an action packed holiday exploring Iceland, you’ve came to the right place!
 Reykjavik is the base for most travellers visiting Iceland as it’s close to the airport, there’s plenty to do on an evening and the accommodation options are plentiful and available for all budgets.
-Follow our accommodation guide below to find out exactly where to stay in Reykjavik for your budget and the top rated hotels, guesthouses and hostels.
+Follow our accommodation guide below to find out exactly where to stay in Reykjavik for your budget and the top rated hotels, apartments, guesthouses and hostels.

 Location is important

-Hostels are an affordable accommodation option, ideal for young people, solo travellers or those looking to meet others.
+Hostels are an affordable accommodation option and some of the best best places to stay in Reykjavik for young people, solo travellers or those looking to meet others.
 There are a number of top-rated hostels within the city centre and on the outskirts of Reykjavik.
 Shared dorm rooms are available from around £30 per night and you’ll pay roughly double that for a private room.
 Hostels are modern in design, clean and friendly, as with most of the places in Iceland.

 The best reason to visit a hostel is to meet other travellers for sightseeing, socialising and nightlife, particularly on a weekend.
 Most hostels also have a number of tours you can sign up to, where you’ll get picked up and dropped off right outside.
 Hostel tours are catered towards those on a budget so expect to pay a bit less but travel in large groups.